Programs and Activities

 Applicants that wish to be considered for the Max Berger Law School Application “Starter Pack” Stipend must:

-- Be a junior or senior currently enrolled at Baruch College in good standing, or recent Baruch graduate, Class of 2019+, in any major.
+- Be a junior or senior currently enrolled at Baruch College in good standing, or Baruch graduate, Class of 2019+, in any major.

 - Have a minimum 3.0 GPA from Baruch.